 If you would like to attempt the repair yourself, here is a guide.

 How To Patch A Leak In Your Pool (Vinyl Liner)

 The smaller your pool, the easier it is to find a leak.
 But just because you have a leak, doesn’t mean you have to replace the liner.
 There are vinyl liner patch kits that work underwater.

-Your vinyl patch kit comes with a big sheet of clear or blue vinyl.
+Your vinyl pool liner repair kit comes with a big sheet of clear or blue vinyl.
 Cut out the patch in a big circle – not a square – and make it larger than the leak hole.
 Circular patches don’t have corners which are easier to pull up when using the pool.

 Cover the entire back of the patch with glue that comes with the kit.
 If you are not under water, apply the patch over the leak hole and apply pressure for 2 minutes.

 If you leak is under water, fold the patch in half so that the glue will come in little contact with water.
 Go to where the leak hole is, and it one motion, open it up while applying it to the leak hole underwater.
 Apply pressure to the patch for 5 minutes.
 If the patch does come off over time you can always re-patch it.

 Frustrated by adding chemicals and trying to keep your pool clear all the time?